 - EYFS teaching which involves self-selection within free flow to encourage greater independence and self-selection of resources, not just in EYFS but across all key stages.

-- School Council, Sports Council, Peer Mediators and Collective Worship Monitors elected by peers.
+- School Council, Sports Council and Peer Mediators elected by peers.

 - Children’s opinions are sought – pupil interviews, lesson studies and questionnaires.